dcronqvist/systembolaget-api/README.md

 - `city: string`, returns all stores in the given city, e.g. `malmö`. (not case-sensitive).
 - `lat: float, lng: float`, returns the closest store to the given coordinates. e.g `lat=57.68751&lng=11.9785` would give the store located at Kapellplatsen in Gothenburg (calculates distance using the great-circle distance).
 - `lat: float, lng: float, maxdist: number`, returns all stores within a radius of `maxdist` kilometers from the given coordinates.

+## Suggestions or want to contribute?

+Feel free to make an issue or open a PR with new stuff!